JOIN

 A Tough Terrain for Remaining Lenders

 For the few lenders who chose to stay, they’re now navigating escalating costs against little to no profitability.
 The ripple effect?
-More stringent lending criteria and fewer lenders willing to write
+More stringent lending criteria and fewer lenders willing to write small-dollar loans.

 The Overdraft Lifeline